jminer/clear-coat/README.md

 - Support for notifying the event thread from another thread (IUP really should have this ability)
 - Support for registering multiple callbacks to one event (can be worked around, but is still useful)

+Of course, being written in Rust, Clear Coat provides a memory-safe interface.
+It should be impossible to use-after-free or get a segfault/access violation without using unsafe code.
+If you find a way, I'd love to hear about it so that I can fix it.

 ## License

 This library is licensed under the MIT license, the same as IUP is.